1. Membership1.1. The term of membership covered by payment to the Association is one calendar year period (see paragraph 1.5).

 2.3.14 During the discussion of any matter, any member may move the suspension or adjournment of the meeting.
 Such motions shall not be debated but shall be immediately put to the vote.

-2.3.15 During the discussion of any matter, any member may move the adjournment of the debate on the item under discussion.
-On moving the adjournment the member shall indicate whether he moves the adjournment sine die or to a particular time which he/she shall specify.
+debate on the item under discussion.
+On moving the adjournment the member shall indicate whether they move the adjournment sine die or to a particular time which they shall specify.
 In addition to the proposer of the motion, one speaker may speak in favour of, and one against, the motion.

 2.3.16 A member may at any time move the closure of the debate, whether or not any other speaker has signified his/her wish to take part in the discussion.
 If application is made for permission to speak against the closure, it may be accorded to not more than two speakers.
 The Chairperson shall then put to the vote the motion for closure and, if the General Meeting is in favour of the motion, he shall declare the closure of the debate.